Q) What is POLAR BOREALIS Magazine?

 Q) Are you currently accepting submissions??

-Issues seven and eight, content already set, are tentatively scheduled for later in 2018.
-I hope to publish a ninth issue sometime in the spring of 2019.
+Issue ten, content already set, is tentatively scheduled for publication in May, 2019.
+I hope to publish an eleventh issue sometime in the late summer of 2019.

 Q) How do I submit during the next submissions window?

-Send word document (not a PDF) to < R. Graeme Cameron > and be sure to include “PB Sub” in the E-mail heading.
-Be sure to include the following information: Are you still waiting for your first sale?
-Or have you already been published?
-Also include your mailing address and a brief (couple of paragraphs) bio.
+Send word document (not a PDF) to < R. Graeme > and be sure to include “PB Sub” in the E-mail heading.

 Q) How long do you take to respond to submissions?